timvieira/blog/content/backprop-and-chainrule.md

 $$

 where $g$ can be an any smooth multivariate function of the intermediate variables!
-Of course, allowing cyclic constraints come at the cost of a more-difficult analogue of "the forward pass" to satisfy the $\boldsymbol{z}$ equations (if we want to keep it a block-coordinate step).
+Of course, allowing cyclic constraints comes at the cost of a more-difficult analogue of "the forward pass" to satisfy the $\boldsymbol{z}$ equations (if we want to keep it a block-coordinate step).
 The
-$\boldsymbol{\lambda}$ equations are now a linear system that requres a linear solver (e.g., Guassian elimination).
+$\boldsymbol{\lambda}$ equations are now a linear system that requires a linear solver (e.g., Gaussian elimination).

 Example use cases: